Dick Cavett: Early life and education

 In eighth grade, Cavett directed a live Saturday-morning radio show sponsored by the Junior League and played the title role in The Winslow Boy.
 One of his high-school classmates was actress Sandy Dennis.
 Cavett was elected president of the student council in high school, and was a gold medalist at the state gymnastics championship.

 Before leaving for college, he worked as a caddie at the Lincoln Country Club.
 He also began performing magic shows for $35 a night under the tutelage of Gene Gloye.
 In 1952, Cavett attended the convention of the International Brotherhood of Magicians in St. Louis, Missouri, and won the Best New Performer trophy.
 Around the same time, he met fellow magician Johnny Carson, 11 years his senior, who was doing a magic act at a church in Lincoln.

 While attending Yale University, Cavett played in and directed dramas on the campus radio station, WYBC, and appeared in Yale drama productions.
-In his senior year, he changed his major from English to drama (graduating in 1958).
+In his senior year, he changed his major from English to drama, graduating in 1958.
 He also took advantage of any opportunity to meet stars, routinely going to shows in New York to hang around stage doors or venture backstage.
 He would go so far as to carry a copy of Variety or an appropriate piece of company stationery in order to look inconspicuous while sneaking backstage or into a TV studio.
 Cavett took many odd jobs ranging from store detective to label typist for a Wall Street firm, and as a copyboy at Time magazine.

 Career

 Oregon Shakespearean Festival Association

 in 1956, Cavett joined the Oregon Shakespeare Festival, which is based in Ashland, Oregon, for its 16th season.
-Cavett appeared as the Bishop of Ely and the second murderer in Tragedy of Richard the Third; a page to the king in Love's Labor's Lost; servant Gregory in The Tragedy of Romeo & Juliet; a lord in The Tragedy of Cymbeline; and Quintus, son of Titus, in The Lamentable Tragedy.
+Cavett appeared as the Bishop of Ely and the second murderer in Tragedy of Richard the Third; a page to the king in Love's Labour's Lost; servant Gregory in The Tragedy of Romeo & Juliet; a lord in The Tragedy of Cymbeline; and Quintus, son of Titus, in The Lamentable Tragedy of Titus Andronicus.